it-at-m/refarch-templates/docs/develop.md

 ## CI/CD Configurations

 The `.github/workflows` folder contains various GitHub workflow files.
 Those reference centralized actions to simplify different parts of the CI/CD process.
-It also helps to keep Lifecycle Management as simple as possible as no direct dependency on third party actions exists.
+It also helps to keep Lifecycle Management as simple as possible as no direct dependency on third-party actions exists.

 More information about the centralized actions can be found in the [lhm_actions documentation](https://github.com/it-at-m/lhm_actions/blob/main/docs/actions.md).